BrunoBianchi/BrunoBianchi/README.md

 # Hi there! 👋

-I'm Bruno Bianchi, a passionate 21-year-old programmer currently pursuing a degree in Computer Engineering at [Universidade Federal de Itajubá] (Unifei). 🚀
+I'm **Bruno Bianchi**, a passionate programmer pursuing a degree in **Computer Engineering** at [Universidade Federal de Itajubá (UNIFEI)](https://www.unifei.edu.br). 🚀

+## About Me

+I’m a **Full Stack Developer** at [AsimovJr](https://github.com/Asimovjr), with a strong passion for technology, programming, and solving complex challenges.
+My journey in the tech world began over seven years ago, and I've since gained expertise in:

+- **Languages**: TypeScript, JavaScript, Java, Python, R, Haskell
+- **Back-End**: Node.js, Nest.js, Prisma, MongoDB, PostgreSQL, Firebase
+- **Front-End**: Angular
+- **Tools**: VS Code, Git

+I’m also actively engaged in a **Research & Development (R&D) project**, focusing on cutting-edge technology solutions aimed at solving complex industry challenges.
+This project has deepened my understanding of innovation processes and practical application of advanced tech skills, reinforcing my commitment to driving impactful solutions.

+I’m always eager to explore new technologies, improve my skills, and contribute to innovative projects.

  <!--START_SECTION:waka-->